ckyang/DocChain/README.md

 Like Google Docs, this program provides a blockchain-based document-sharing App.

-1. Implemeneted by Qt, OpenSSL and asynchronous libevent on Xcode.
+1. Implemented by Qt, OpenSSL and asynchronous libevent on Xcode.

 2. Decentralized distributed database with incorruptible chain.